-- The City will establish and implement a comprehensive multi-year Capital Improvement Program. - The Capital Improvement Program will be prepared and updated biennially. - The City Council will designate annual ongoing funding levels for each of the major project categories within the Capital Improvement Program. - Financial analysis of funding sources will be conducted for all proposed capital improvement projects.
+- The City will establish and implement a comprehensive multi-year Capital Improvement Program. - The Capital Improvement Program will be prepared and updated biennially during the first year of the biennium. - The City Council will designate annual ongoing funding levels for each of the major

-- An annual Capital Improvement Budget will be developed and adopted by the City Council as part of the annual budget. - The Capital Improvement Program will be consistent with the Capital Facilities Element of the Comprehensive Plan.
+- project categories within the Capital Improvement Program. - Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - A Capital Improvement Budget will be developed and adopted by the City Council as part of the biennial budget and will be amended during the mid-biennial budget review process (during the first year of the biennium) to reflect any changes in the updated Capital Improvement Program. - The Capital Improvement Program will be consistent with the Capital Facilities Element of the Comprehensive Plan.